- Why seeking outside equity investors for an SBA loan can help you purchase a larger business

 Remember that you’ll have to negotiate what percentage of ownership you are willing to give up in exchange for the initial investment, expressed as a multiple like 1x, 2x, etc.

-However, it is very common to have some sort of agreement in place to buy back this ownership stake from the investor after a certain period of time.
+However, it is very common to have some agreement to buy back this ownership stake from the investor after a certain period of time.
 This way they can reasonably expect to hit their own investment goals.

 But remember that using outside equity investors to finance an SBA loan will allow you to purchase a business that is much larger than you could on your own.